 If you notice that your vehicle is getting poorer gas mileage than you are used to, your problem could likely be solved with a little maintenance.
-Simple fixes like keeping your tires properly inflated can save you up to 4% at the pump, while fixing serious mechanical issues could save you anywhere up to 40%.
-Maintenance is an easy way to get your vehicle be more efficient, and save you money over time.
+Simple fixes like keeping your tires properly inflated can save you up to 4% at the pump while fixing serious mechanical issues could save you anywhere up to 40%.
+Maintenance is an easy way to get your vehicle to be more efficient and save you money over time.

 Think Before You Buy

-When looking at replacement parts for your vehicle, try to find remanufactured parts rather than brand new.
+When looking at replacement parts for your vehicle, try to find remanufactured parts rather than brand new ones.
 Remanufactured parts will work just as well and last just as long as new parts.
-Not only are remanufactured parts usually cheaper than new, but because less energy and raw materials are required to produce them, they are better for the environment too.
+Not only are remanufactured parts usually cheaper than new but because less energy and raw materials are required to produce them, they are better for the environment too.

 With these four tips you can save money while reducing your vehicle’s impact on the environment; that sounds like a pretty good deal to us.
 If it’s time to bring your vehicle in for some professional attention, just give us a call.